 Studies specifically examining bacteria are limited, and particularly in humans.
 However, evidence supports a complex interaction between bacteria, the environment (including the digestive tract and the food it contains), the gut wall, and physiological processes (including immune and endocrine regulation).
 An altered, or ‘dysbiotic’, bacterial community in the gut has been linked with a range of disorders, and include irritable bowel syndrome (IBS), and mental health disorders like depression and anxiety.

 In this project, we ask participants to provide information about their diet, and physical and mental health, and (for those eligible) provide a small faecal sample (for bacterial and metabolic assays), urine sample (for metabolic assays), saliva samples (for bacterial, metabolic, endocrine and immune assays), and a small hair sample (for endocrine assays).

 This is the first project worldwide to compare the human bacterial and physiological profiles of healthy adults, adults with depression &/or anxiety disorders, adults with IBS, and adults with comorbid depression &/or anxiety and IBS.
 For more information on the study protocol, click here - https://bmjopen.bmj.com/content/11/3/e043221.

-Please note, while we have finalized full study recruitment, you may be eligible for the questionnaire-only sub-study, investigating associations between diet, and physical and mental health.
-Click on the 'Am I Eligible' tab above to find out more.
+Whilst the collection of biological data has now reached conclusion, we are continuing to seek participants for the questionnaire-only element of the study, investigating associations between diet, and physical and mental health.
+Click on the 'Am I Eligible' tab to find out more.